Bump Elliott: Athletic director at Iowa

 Elliott became the men's athletic director at the University of Iowa in 1970, succeeding Forest Evashevski.
-He came to Iowa in the midst of a feud between athletic director Forest Evashevski and football coach Ray Nagel.
+He came to Iowa in the midst of a feud between Evashevski and football coach Ray Nagel.
 Evashevski resigned in May 1970, and Elliott was hired to replace him.
 On accepting the job, Elliott noted: "It's difficult to leave a town where you've lived for 13 years (Ann Arbor, Michigan), but the opportunity is so good at Iowa with the people and the school that no one could pass it up."

 During Elliott's tenure, the school's teams won 34 Big Ten championships and 11 NCAA titles, as well as making three Rose Bowl appearances and one trip to the Final Four in basketball.
 The university also built a basketball arena (Carver-Hawkeye Arena), erected an indoor workout center for football and added more than 10,000 seats to its football stadium.
 His career at Iowa was marked by a general resurgence in the competitiveness of Iowa athletics.
 Elliott hired a number of notable coaches, including Lute Olson, Dan Gable, Hayden Fry, and Dr. Tom Davis.
 During Elliott's 21 years as athletic director, the Iowa Hawkeyes won 41 Big Ten championships in football (1981, 1985, 1990), wrestling (1974–1990), men's basketball (1970, 1979), baseball (1972, 1974, 1990), men's gymnastics (1972, 1974, 1986), men's swimming (1981, 1982).
-See Iowa Hawkeyes for complete list of championships.